-Before sharing a thought-experiment of sorts, I want to briefly mention (and invite you to) three happenings this week at Innisfree: 1) Alan Mudd (left) is reading on Monday (tomorrow) the 15th at 5:00pm, 2) I myself (center) am reading on Thursday the 18th at 7:30pm, and 3) Indigo Deany (right) has her art on display for the month!
-Mudd will share from his recent Lunar iteration of Red King; I will give away copies of a new-old chapbook with a very long title.
+Before sharing a thought-experiment of sorts, I want to briefly mention (and invite you to) three happenings this week at Innisfree: 1) Alan Mudd will be reading on Monday (tomorrow) the 15th at 5:00pm, 2) I will be reading on Thursday the 18th at 7:30pm, and 3) Indigo Deany has her art on display for the month!
+Mudd will share from his recent Lunar iteration of Red King; I will give away copies of a short book with long title.
 All three of us would truly love to see you.

 And now, a Sunday meander.
 I hope it meets you where you are.